13.07.2016

 There are refugees playing in many German football teams.
 Poto: Thomas Müller for FC Lampedusa Hamburg.

-If family or friends are still on the way through Europe and in trouble: W2EU.info (in different languages) and (very detailed) ELENA-Index (pdf) of European Council on Refugees and Exiles offer a good overview about helpful contacts in different European countries.
+If family or friends are still on the way through Europe and in trouble: The (very detailed) ELENA-Index (pdf) of European Council on Refugees and Exiles offer a good overview about helpful contacts in different European countries.

 In cases of distress at sea on the way through Mediterranean Sea, the Watch The Med-Alarmphone helps.
 Information is available in different languages (at the bottom of the website).